 Not to be confused with the 2004 parody action-adventure title, the 1985 version of The Bards Tale (included with purchases of the newer game) is still discussed in reverent and hushed tones in dark corners of internet saloons.
 For its time, it was a more than capable competitor to the Ultima juggernaut gracing the majority of desktops.
 The dungeon crawler had some of the hardest enemies for its time, was vast in scope, and was graphically stunning for the Commodore crowd.
 A best of RPGs list wouldn’t be complete without it.
 Two sequels followed, and a fourth series entry is expected thanks to InXile’s ongoing attempts to single-handedly resurrect classic role playing.

 22. Divinity (series)

 Everybody’s all about crowdfunding CRPGs built with modern engines these days, but few have done it as successfully as Larian Studios.
-Although the earlier entries are a bit hit and miss, the most recent one, Divinity Original Sin, isn’t just a very good RPG, packed to the gills with humour and impressive systemic reactivity – it’s a thoroughly modern one, supporting seamless co-op throughout.
+Although the earlier games are a bit hit and miss, the most recent entries, Divinity Original Sin and Divinity Original Sin 2, aren’t just very good RPGs, packed to the gills with humour and impressive systemic reactivity – they’re thoroughly modern efforts, supporting seamless co-op throughout.
 This frequently overlooked feature makes it a heck of a lot of fun to explore with a good pal, and also makes it feel more like tabletop RPG fun times than any of its rivals.
-We’re looking forward to the sequel.

 21. Might and Magic 6: Mandate of Heaven